-Puri is a whole wheat bread.
-Made on special occasions, especially popular among kids.
+Puri is whole wheat fried bread, made on special occasions.
+Especially popular with children.

 - 1 cup whole wheat flour